govindrajawat/k8s-monitoring/README.md

 # Kubernetes Monitoring Stack with Prometheus and Grafana

+> **⚠️ Security & Setup Warnings:**
+> - This repository contains placeholder secrets and example credentials (e.g., Grafana admin password, Alertmanager SMTP/PagerDuty keys). **You must replace all placeholder values with secure, production-ready credentials before deploying to any real or public cluster.**
+> - The Alertmanager configuration uses example SMTP and PagerDuty settings.
+Update these in `kustomize/base/alertmanager/alertmanager-configmap.yaml` for real alerting.
+> - The Grafana admin credentials are set in `kustomize/base/grafana/grafana-auth-secret.yaml` as `admin:changeme`. **Change this before production use.**
+> - The `scripts/backup-grafana.sh` script requires `jq` to be installed in the Grafana container.
+You may need to extend the Grafana image or use a sidecar for this functionality.

 This project provides a complete monitoring solution for Kubernetes clusters using Prometheus, Grafana, and related components.

 ## Architecture